 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.\n \nTell your doctor or health care professional right away if you have any change in your eyesight or hearing.\n \nYou may get dizzy.
+You may get dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Avoid alcoholic drinks; they can make you more dizzy.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.

 What does the pill look like?

-sildenafil, PD-RX Pharmaceuticals Incorporated, 20mg
+sildenafil, Teva Pharmaceuticals USA, 20mg

 sildenafil, AvKARE, Inc., 20mg

-sildenafil, Teva Pharmaceuticals USA Inc, 20mg
+sildenafil, Amneal Pharmaceuticals LLC, 20mg